reactjs/react.dev/src/content/learn/keeping-components-pure.md

 Although you might not have used them all yet, in React there are three kinds of inputs that you can read while rendering: [props](/learn/passing-props-to-a-component), [state](/learn/state-a-components-memory), and [context.](/learn/passing-data-deeply-with-context) You should always treat these inputs as read-only.

 When you want to *change* something in response to user input, you should [set state](/learn/state-a-components-memory) instead of writing to a variable.
-You should never change preexisting variables or objects while your component is rendering.
+You should never change preexisting variables or objects while your Component is rendering.

-React offers a "Strict Mode" in which it calls each component's function twice during development. **By calling the component functions twice, Strict Mode helps find components that break these rules.**
+React offers a "Strict Mode" in which it calls each component's function twice during development. **By calling the Component functions twice, Strict Mode helps find Components that break these rules.**

 Notice how the original example displayed "Guest #2", "Guest #4", and "Guest #6" instead of "Guest #1", "Guest #2", and "Guest #3".
 The original function was impure, so calling it twice broke it.
 But the fixed pure version works even if the function is called twice every time. **Pure functions only calculate, so calling them twice won't change anything**--just like calling `double(2)` twice doesn't change what's returned, and solving <Math><MathI>y</MathI> = 2<MathI>x</MathI></Math> twice doesn't change what <MathI>y</MathI> is.
 Same inputs, same outputs.
 Always.

 Strict Mode has no effect in production, so it won't slow down the app for your users.
-To opt into Strict Mode, you can wrap your root component into `<React.StrictMode>`.
+To opt into Strict Mode, you can wrap your root Component into `<React.StrictMode>`.
 Some frameworks do this by default.

 </DeepDive>

 ### Local mutation: Your component's little secret {/*local-mutation-your-components-little-secret*/}

-In the above example, the problem was that the component changed a *preexisting* variable while rendering.
+In the above example, the problem was that the Component changed a *preexisting* variable while rendering.
 This is often called a **"mutation"** to make it sound a bit scarier.
 Pure functions don't mutate variables outside of the function's scope or objects that were created before the call—that makes them impure!

 However, **it's completely fine to change variables and objects that you've *just* created while rendering.** In this example, you create an `[]` array, assign it to a `cups` variable, and then `push` a dozen cups into it: